 With property, you own the land and the house.
 You can live in it.
 You can rent part of it out to pay your mortgage.
 This buy to rent out feature is something stock market investors can’t find in the markets.

 But to confuse issue, you can buy REITs and real estate ETFs, and even home builder stocks.
 You could walk that bridge between the two investment options.

 It’s not simple calculation.
 There are a lot of possibilities which if leveraged, changes the long term profit picture.
 For instance, you can buy and sell stocks like a day trader, using AI stock prediction tools and earn way more than let’s say the S&P average.

-Most millionaires made their fortunes via real estate, not the stock market and losses on stocks means you lose your investment.
-Most millionaires didn’t buy real estate at its highest price level.
+Most millionaires made their fortunes via property, not the stock market and losses on stocks means you lose your investment.
+Most millionaires didn’t acquire properties at their highest price level.
 They bought low, sold high.

-Before you choose, consider the potential of real estate, and some drawbacks.
+Before you choose, consider the potential of real property, and the drawbacks.

 - houses are very expensive now and you may need bank of mom and dad

 - are going to get married?
 Divorce will cost you half of the houses sold value

 - housing construction will eventually improve, but it likely will not catch up to demand

 - buying a house as an investment creates tax advantages, but also operating costs (roofing, plumbing, insurance) and sometimes repair bills that hurt bad